 ‘Selmeston’ describes both the local government and the ecclesiastical parishes of that name, which share boundaries but have wholly separate administrations.
 For local government purposes, Selmeston is a Parish Meeting, the lowest tier of local government.
 It held its first meeting as such in 1894.

-Wealden district council is the next tier of government, and Selmeston is part of the Arlington ward, which also includes Alciston, Berwick, Chalvington & Ripe, Deanland and Laughton.
+Selmeston is part of the Arlington ward of Wealden DC, which also includes Alciston, Berwick, Chalvington & Ripe, Deanland and Laughton.

 The parliamentary district for Selmeston is Lewes.
 The general election in 2019 re-elected a Conservative, Maria Caulfield.

 Reference is made in minutes and Agendas to the “AGAR”.
 All Parish Meetings in England are required to complete an AGAR.
 This comprises an Internal Audit Report, a Governance Statement and Accounting Statements.
 Any person has the right to inspect and make copies of the accounting records.

 Parish Meetings where the higher of gross annual income or gross annual expenditure does not exceed £25,000 (as in the case of Selmeston) are able to declare themselves exempt from sending their AGAR for external audit by completing a Certificate of Exemption and sending this to the external auditor.
 The duly approved elements of the AGAR must then be published together with the Certificate of Exemption and displayed on the appropriate website or otherwise displayed in the local area.